Georgia Agriculture Commissioner Gary Black running for U.S. Senate

 U.S. Sen. Raphael Warnock, D-Ga., has drawn the most well-known Republican challenger to date to his looming reelection bid next year.

-Georgia Commissioner of Agriculture Gary Black (a native of Commerce) entered the 2022 Senate race Friday with a speech at the state Republican convention on Jekyll Island.
+Georgia Commissioner of Agriculture Gary Black entered the 2022 Senate race Friday with a speech at the state Republican convention on Jekyll Island.

 “Warnock and [President Joe] Biden promised to ‘fundamentally change America,’ ” Black told the delegates.
 “They’re five months into it and job growth and opportunity are down, inflation, debt and gas prices are up, [and] the Middle East is back at war.”